FGGsysu/dotfiles/README.md

 an great tool, could recognize itself that it is in a git repo and ready to take over the charge.
 Then the fugitive is 'at your service'.
 Sweet!

-## save dotfiles changes to git-repo with specific bash-aliases
+## edit/save dotfiles changes to git-repo with specific bash-aliases

 When it comes to the other dotfiles but .vimrc, such .bashrc/.gitconf etc, it is more sketical to adapt new settings especially when some lines copied from